 The season of sickness is here.
 All around me I’m hearing stories about the flu, ear infections, and stomach bugs.
 Being sick is bad enough, but is made worse with the thought of having to write out sub plans.
 In a perfect world, we’d have sub tubs full of matching games and fun centers ready to go.
 However, the world isn’t perfect and sometimes we just need a list of go-to ideas for unexpected sick days.
-So, here are my top five easy sub plans.
+So, here are my top two easy sub plans.

 NO PREP ACTIVITIES

 This set contains links to over 60 video links in a variety of categories, such as pitch, rhythm, band, choir, singalongs, and more.
 You can choose to play the video using Safeshare, ViewPure, or YouTube.
 It also has accompanying worksheets for each of the videos.
 Once you’ve downloaded the set, you simply need to print the worksheets you want to use, and make sure that you have internet access in order to show the videos.

 As with any video, you’ll want to preview it first to make sure it’s suitable for your unique situation.
 The length of the videos is indicated on each slide, so it’s easy to know which ones will work for your class periods.
 You could easily review each video from the comfort of your bed!

 SUPER QUIET UN-INTERRUPTED LISTENING TIME